The Formal Theory of Monads, Univalently: The Bicategory of Monads

 \begin{prop}[\coqident{Bicategories.DisplayedBicats.Examples.MonadsLax}{is_invertible_mnd_2cell}] A 2-cell $\gamma$ between monad morphisms is invertible, if the underlying 2-cell $\monadcellobfull{\gamma} : \monadmorob{f_1} \twocell \monadmorob{f_2}$ is invertible. \end{prop}

+\begin{proof}[Proof sketch] The underlying 2-cell of the inverse of $\gamma$ is given by $\monadcellobfull{\gamma}^{-1}$.
+For the verification that this is indeed a 2-cell of monads, we refer the reader to the formalization. \end{proof}

+Next we characterize adjoint equivalences in $\mnd{\B}$.
+However, to do so, we do not use a direct approach, because the resulting construction is more complicated.
+Instead, we assume that $\B$ is univalent, and we use equivalence induction (\cref{prop:equiv-ind}).

-\begin{prop}[\coqident{Bicategories.DisplayedBicats.Examples.MonadsLax}{to_equivalence_mnd}] Let $\B$ be a univalent bicategory.
-A 1-cell $f : m_1 \onecell m_2$ in $\mnd{B}$ is an adjoint equivalence if $\monadmorobfull{f}$ is an adjoint equivalence and $\monadmorendo{f}$ is an invertible 2-cell. \end{prop}
+\begin{prop}[\coqident{Bicategories.DisplayedBicats.Examples.MonadsLax}{to_equivalence_mnd}] Let $\B$ be a univalent bicategory and let $f : m_1 \onecell m_2$ be a 1-cell in $\mnd{B}$.
+If $\monadmorobfull{f}$ is an adjoint equivalence and $\monadmorendo{f}$ is an invertible 2-cell, then $f$ is an adjoint equivalence. \end{prop}

-Note that in \cref{prop:mnd-adjequiv}, we assume that $\B$ is univalent.
-Because of univalence, it suffices to prove this proposition assuming that $\monadmorob{f}$ is the identity 1-cell, which simplifies the involved coherencies.
-The same idea can be used to show that pointwise pseudonatural adjoint equivalences are adjoint equivalences in the bicategory of pseudofunctors.